hihihippp/scottsievert.github.io/src/source/_posts/2014-05-18-speckle-and-lasers.markdown

 {% img right https://raw.githubusercontent.com/scottsievert/side-projects/master/speckle/impulse_respone.png 200 %}

 Since this system is linear, we can think of our output as bunch of impulse responses shifted in space and scaled by the corresponding amount.
-This is [convolution][conv] and only works because this is a linear and space invariant system.
+This is the definition of [convolution][conv] and only works because this is a [linear and space invariant system.][LTI]

-To find our impulse response or response to a single pixel,
-$h\left( x, y\right) $, we have to take the Fourier transform (aka FFT) of our pupil.
+To find our impulse response in the space domain, $h\left( x, y\right) $, we have to take the Fourier transform (aka FFT) of our pupil.
 Since our pupil function is symmetric, the inverse Fourier transform and forward Fourier transform [are equivalent][fft].

 ```python
 # a circular pupil